vanja-ivancevic/forge-old-school-shandalar/README.md

 ## Features

-*   Authentic "golden-age" of MTG feeling with only old-border cards in Shandalar.
+*   Authentic "golden-age" of TCG feeling with only old-border cards in Shandalar.
 *   Boosters available in shops for many old-border sets.
 *   Power 9 cards are extremely rare and only obtainable from specific encounters.